 Assistant Professor of Communications; Chair of the Communications, Media & Theatre Arts Department, Director of Forensics & Debate

-History and Social Sciences from Bethel College
+B.S. in History and Social Sciences from Bethel College